 The good news is that you don’t have to pay thousands of dollars to have a great legal brand.

 I was a trial attorney for 13 years (initially an associate and then a partner at two Chicago firms).

-I didn’t just believe branding was important – branding was the reason I left my legal practice in 2007 to start crowdspring (more about that in the video below).
+I didn’t just believe branding was important – branding was why I left my legal practice in 2007 to start crowdspring (more about that in the video below).

-Since then, crowdspring, with 220,000 designers and writers, has helped law firms and lawyers in the U.S. and around the world with logo design, web design, and other graphic design needs.
+Since then, crowdspring, with 220,000 designers and writers, has helped law firms and lawyers in the U.S. and around the world with logo design, website design, and other graphic design needs.

 In the short video that follows, I offer five tips to help you brand your law firm or practice.
 Investing in your legal brand today will pay dividends later.

 Design Done Better